psychob/laravel-webhook/readme.md

 # Laravel WebHook

+## Requirements
+This library requires configured queue mechanism, as webhooks are dispatched asynchronously through queue.

 ## Setup

 To get Laravel WebHook ready for use in your project, take the usual steps for setting up a Laravel package.